Product Architecture · TRL 5–6

 VENDOR Product Architecture

-VENDOR.Max is the primary autonomous infrastructure power node and public deployment system within the VENDOR platform — designed for remote, weak-grid, and uptime-critical environments where conventional power infrastructure creates operational friction.
+VENDOR.Max is the primary deployment system within the VENDOR platform at validation stage TRL 5–6 — an Armstrong-type nonlinear electrodynamic oscillator architected for remote, weak-grid, and uptime-critical sites where conventional power infrastructure creates operational friction.

 Development Notice

 The systems presented on this page are at validation stage TRL 5–6.
 Final specifications, enclosure formats, thermal configurations, and deployment parameters may evolve as certification preparation, field validation, and pilot work progress.
-Public materials describe deployment architecture and evaluation pathways — not full technical disclosure.
+Public materials describe deployment architecture and evaluation pathways.
+Structured technical review materials, validation methodology, operating-range summaries, and manufacturing-readiness documentation are made available under controlled NDA access.
 This is consistent with the project’s TRL-gated disclosure policy.

 Primary Deployment System